-The Bavaria police agency name has been removed from the top left side of the receiver to the left of the bolt.
-The barrel is a replacement barrel, possibly manufactured by ERMA Werke of Dachau, Bavaria.
+The Bavaria police agency name has been nicely removed from the top left side of the receiver to the left of the bolt.
+The barrel is a replacement barrel manufactured by ERMA Werke of Dachau, Bavaria for the Bavaria Police.
 The barrel was likely installed by a police armorer somewhere in the vicinity of Ulm, Baden-Wurttemberg.
 When the barrel was installed, by German law the weapon was required to be tested and inspected by a German government Office of Bombardment to ensure it's safety.
 This facility placed proof of inspection in the form of a Nitro proof mark (for nitro based gunpowder) followed by a date code, in this case 662 (June 1962) and a mark representing which office did the testing.
 The mark on this carbine is a stag horn, used by the Office of Bombardment at Ulm.

 On the rear of the top of the receiver below the serial number are crudely engraved the letters AHP above four numbers consistent with a police agency inventory number.
-It is believed the AHP stands for the Arizona Highway Patrol and Alaska Highway Patrol indicated they didn't use carbines.
+The Arizona Highway Patrol and Alaska Highway Patrol indicated they didn't use carbines.
 The Highway Patrol's of Alabama and Arkansas did use M1 carbines in the 1960's but those contacted couldn't recall if they were marked in this fashion.